 As a group who have never been afraid to let themselves grow and evolve, Anathema have once again demonstrated their capability to produce otherworldly compositions and leave their audience mesmerised.
 The combination of Vinnie Cavanagh and Lee Douglas’ vocals creates an album that is impressive in its release and unique in its sound.
 Distant Satellites may be fairly dissimilar from their previous work, but it is a change that bodes extremely well for the band and suits their musical finesse.

-Distant Satellites was released on 9th June 2014, for further information or to order the album visit here.
+Distant Satellites was released on 9th June 2014.
+For further information or to order the album visit Anathema’s website here.